 In the mid-nineteenth century, Modern Spiritualism became prominent in the United States and the United Kingdom.
 The movement’s distinguishing feature was the belief that the spirits of the dead could be contacted by mediums to lend insight to the living.
-The movement was fueled in part by anecdotes of psychic powers.

 As the Spiritualist movement grew other comparable groups arose, including the Theosophical Society, which was co-founded in 1875 by Helena Blavatsky (1831–1891).
-Theosophy coupled spiritualist elements with Eastern mysticism and was influential.

 Pseudoscience is a claim, belief, or practice presented as scientific, but which does not adhere to the scientific method.
 A field, practice, or body of knowledge can reasonably be called pseudoscientific when it is presented as consistent with the norms of scientific research, but it demonstrably fails to meet these norms.

 Science is distinguishable from revelation, theology, or spirituality in that it offers insight into the physical world obtained by empirical research and testing.
-Commonly held beliefs in popular science may not meet the criteria of science.
-‘Pop science’ may blur the divide

 The evidence presented for psychic phenomena is not sufficiently verified for scientific acceptance, and there exist many non-paranormal alternative explanations for claimed instances of psychic events.